 Product Discovery sessions

-Our collaboration with David and work on his project started with the Product Discovery stage.
-Our team firmly believes that this is the most important phase of custom marketplace development.
+Our collaboration with David and work on his project started with the product discovery stage.
+Our team firmly believes that this is the most important phase of online marketplace app development.
 Why is it so?

 The thing is that the discovery session is a proven method to start a new project off right.
 At this stage you identify core constraints, choose the required functionality and tech stack.
 Besides, it is crucial to define the main risks related to your project.